 Section 4(f) of the DOT Act of 1966 was designed to preserve the natural beauty of the countryside, public park and recreation lands, wildlife and waterfowl refuges, and historic sites.
 A Section 4(f) eligible property must be publicly owned, except for historic sites, which could be either public or privately owned.
-Federally-funded DOT actions cannot use Section 4(f) properties unless no feasible and prudent alternative to such use exists and the project includes all possible planning to minimize harm.
+Federally-funded DOT actions cannot use Section 4(f) properties unless there is no feasible and prudent avoidance alternative to the use of such land; and the action includes all possible planning to minimize harm to the property resulting from such use; or the Administration determines that the use of the property will have a de minimis impact.

-"Use" under Section 4(f) can occur in four ways:
+"Use" under Section 4(f) can occur in three ways: